hashbangstudio/Command-Line-Examples/package-management.md

 `$ apt-cache show python-picamera`

+To install a package you need to run :

+`$ sudo apt-get install python-picamera`

+Or to remove a package:

+`$ sudo apt-get remove python-picamera`

 There are many other options and commands available for package management but we will leave it there.